 For example, if you are hosting a virtual event, then you will want to tailor your messaging around the aims and goals of the event itself and how it will benefit attendees.

-Where & how to use your promo videos
+Where & how to use your promotional videos

 During the event